mpaluchowski/cycling.paluchowski.com/content/races/iron-dragon-2017/recap.md

 Need to investigate:

-1. The repeating quad anad hamstring cramps.
+1. The repeating quad and hamstring cramps.
 It shouldn't be a matter of insufficient magnesium, because I was taking extra supplements for a few days before the race.
 A matter of more training aimed at muscular endurance?

 [^1]: Official results didn't separate transition times from the racing legs, so I had to do some math and the numbers here are slightly inaccurate.